topkecleon/telegram-bot-bash/README.txt

 the Bot is in!

 Everyone with read access to your Bot files can extract your Bots data.
-Especially your Bot config in ```vorconfig.jssh``` must be protected against other users.
+Especially your Bot config in ```config.jssh``` must be protected against other users.
 No one except you should have write access to the Bot files.
 The Bot should be restricted to have write access to ```count.jssh``` and
 ```data-bot-bash``` only, all other files must be write protected.

 To set access rights for your bashbot installation to a reasonable default run